 GemStone processes fall into a number of types, which govern which statistics apply.
-The common process types are: Stn - Stone Shrpc - shared page cache monitor Pgsvr - AIO or free frame page server, or a page server for a remote session Gem - Gem; includes system Gems, RPC Gems, and linked sessions such as linked Topaz Statmon - statmonitor Additional types will appear if you are also monitoring OS information, including platform-specific statistics. the process Name.
+The common process types are: Stn - Stone (and Page Manager in cases where this is a thread in the Stone ) Shrpc - Shared page cache monitor Pgsvr - AIO or free frame page server, or a page server for a remote session Gem - Gem; includes system Gems, RPC Gems, and linked sessions such as linked Topaz Statmon - statmonitor Additional types will appear if you are also monitoring OS information, including platform-specific statistics. the process Name.